ansch190/Swan/README.md

 A modern Android music player built with Jetpack Compose.

 Play music from your device and from network sources (WebDAV).
-Manage playlists, browse your library, and enjoy a clean Material 3 interface — all with background playback.
+Manage playlists, browse your library, view rich artist/album/genre/year detail screens, fetch lyrics automatically, and enjoy a clean Material 3 interface — all with background playback.

 ## Features